Electric power conversion

-In all fields of electrical engineering, power conversion is the process of converting electric energy from one form to another.
-A power converter is an electrical or electro-mechanical device for converting electrical energy.
-A power converter can convert alternating current (AC) into direct current (DC) and vice versa; change the voltage or frequency of the current or do some combination of these.
-The power converter can be as simple as a transformer or it can be a far more complex system, such as resonant converter.
+In electrical engineering, power conversion is the process of converting electric energy from one form to another.

+A power converter is an electrical device for converting electrical energy between alternating current (AC) and direct current (DC).
+It can also change the voltage or frequency of the current.

+Power converters include simple devices such as transformers, and more complex ones like resonant converters.
 The term can also refer to a class of electrical machinery that is used to convert one frequency of alternating current into another.
 Power conversion systems often incorporate redundancy and voltage regulation.

-Power converters are classified based on the type of power conversion they do.
-One way of classifying power conversion systems is according to whether the input and output are alternating current or direct current.
-Finally, the task of all power converters is to process and control the flow of electrical energy by supplying voltages and currents in a form that is optimally suited for user loads.
+Power converters are classified based on the type of power conversion they perform.
+One way of classifying power conversion systems is based on whether the input and output is alternating or direct current.

 DC power conversion

 DC to DC

-The following devices can convert DC to DC:
+Devices that convert one DC voltage/current level to another: